 7. Connect with your son by roughhousing.

-There are so many ways you can connect with your son, but these are a great start to creating a more meaningful bond with the boy who will soon become a man.
+You can connect with your son in so many ways, but these are a great start to creating a more meaningful bond with the boy who will soon become a man.
 We moms don’t have many years to enjoy our sons before they are off creating their own families, so connect with them as often as you can while you have the chance.
 He will grow up feeling more confident and comfortable coming to you as he gets older.
 And that is worth every knee to the rib.